gauravmeena0708/logsec/pages/BML738 BioMedical Data Analysis.md

 		- Paired study
 		- Statistical significance
 		- In cancer Cells, as they are aggressive, more blood flow will be there
-			- Gait Analysis
+		- Bio-mechanics - Gait Analysis
 			- What posture gives best outcome for fast bowlers
-				- Pred
+			- Predicting parkinsons
 	- ## Data
 		- Qualitative vs Quantitative
 		- Subjective vs Objective